 At Lily Jackson Hair & Make Up our health philosophy is simple – less chemicals not more.

-Don’t be fooled into thinking that organic hair colour is organic
+Don’t be fooled into thinking that “organic hair colour” is organic

 Many consumers think they are doing the right thing by choosing a salon that says they offer organic colour.
 The fact of the matter is that if you are changing the colour of your hair (or permanently change how it behaves like curly to straight), then you cannot be using products that are considered organic in the truest sense.

-We’ve checked, and the only hair colour products that have been certified as being organic by these organisations are some types of henna.
+The only hair colour products that have been certified as being organic by these organisations are some types of henna.

 Some types of henna hair colours are certified organic but….

 Now before you go running off to your search engine and typing in “henna”, there are many types of henna products are not certified organic and probably more dangerous to you than conventional hair colour.
 Things to consider: